Get FREE hardware ($200 value) with any OTR Diagnostics package! Details

 8. Aftertreatment System

-How Can Heat Effect the Aftertreatment System?
+How Can Heat Effect a Regen?

-It is important for you to know that high ambient temperatures can also affect the DPF regeneration system of your truck.
+You now know our top 8 most common fails in a heavy-duty truck due to heat.
+We also feel it is important for you to know that high ambient temperatures can also affect the Diesel Particulate Filter (DPF) regeneration system of your truck.
 The DPF regeneration system is designed to burn off the soot trapped in the filter, turning it into ash.
-However, in extreme heat conditions, the DPF regeneration process might be impacted in the following 6 ways:
+This process, known as regeneration, is essential for maintaining the engine's performance and fuel efficiency and meeting emission standards.
+The last thing you want is to be in a derate and have to call a tow!

-SCR System
+1. SCR System

 The SCR system uses a urea-based solution (Diesel Exhaust Fluid or DEF) to reduce NOx emissions.
 The DEF can freeze at temperatures below 12 degrees Fahrenheit and decompose at extremely high temperatures, impacting the SCR's functionality.

-DOC
+2. DOC

 The Diesel Oxidation Catalyst works at high temperatures to oxidize carbon monoxide and hydrocarbons into carbon dioxide and water.
 If the exhaust temperature is too low, it will not work efficiently.
 On the other hand, excessive heat can cause thermal degradation of the catalyst.

-Thermal Stress
+3. Thermal Stress

 The aftertreatment system components are made of materials that can withstand elevated temperatures.
 However, fluctuations between high and low temperatures (thermal cycling) can cause thermal stress, leading to cracks and component failure.

-Coolant Leaks
+4. Coolant Leaks

 In some designs, the aftertreatment components are cooled by the engine's coolant.
 Any heat-related issue causing a coolant leak can therefore affect the aftertreatment system's performance.

-Engine Overheating
+5. Engine Overheating

 When the engine runs too hot, it can affect the exhaust temperature and pressure, disrupting the balance required for the aftertreatment system to function properly.

-DPF Regeneration
+6. DPF Regeneration

 OTR Diagnostics gives you the ability to force DPF regen, access detailed fault code information, monitor real-time live data, perform commands such as reset aftertreatment system and track command and fault code history, all from your mobile device.